AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-08.md

 }
 ```

-This allows dynamic access to parameterized content—great for APIs, time-based logs, or file hierarchies.
+This allows dynamic access to parameterized content - great for APIs, time-based logs, or file hierarchies.

 ### Reading a Resource
 To retrieve the content of a resource, clients use: